ollexjr/electron-react-emoji/README.md

+# TODO:

-# Needs refactoring into typescript.
+Needs refactoring into typescript.